How do you steam vegetables to ensure a delicious taste every time? With these simple tips, you can steam any vegetable to perfection!

 How to Steam Vegetables in An Instant Pot

-Just take the veggies you want to steam and use a steamer basket inside your instant pot to hold them (this also keeps them from sticking and burning to the bottom).
-Add your water (or other liquid, like a veggie or chicken broth), and then seal the lid and set the timer to 0 (yes, you read that right: veggies will cook to perfection while the instapot gets to pressure, in about 10 minutes).
+Add your water (or other liquid, like a veggie or chicken broth), and then seal the lid and set the timer to 0 (yes, you read that right: veggies will cook to perfection while the Instant Pot gets to pressure, in about 10 minutes).

-You can steam nearly any veggie in the instant pot in under 15 minutes.
-Chopped veggies will cook faster than whole ones and harder veggies will need a little more time than softer ones.
+You can steam nearly any veggie in the Instant Pot in under 15 minutes.
+Chopped veggies will cook faster than whole ones, and harder veggies will need a little more time than softer ones.

 The best part of using the instant pot is that you can walk away while it's cooking and do other things.
 It also has a very easy clean-up process.